lizsuter/shirp-edna/Elas02-notebook.md

 **EDIT** later on I had problem with perl dependencies not being there.
 IDK why but this `conda install perl-list-moreutils` seems to have resolved it.

-**EDIT 2, 7/8/24** Later on having trouble again with script is assets, `asv_taxonomy_processing_figureOuts.pl`.
+**EDIT 2, 7/8/24** Later on having trouble again with script in assets, `asv_taxonomy_processing_figureOuts.pl`.
 To try to troubleshoot I ran `perl asv_taxonomy_processing_figureOuts.pl -h` and got error about MoreUtil: `Can't locate List/MoreUtils.pm in @INC (you may need to install the List::MoreUtils module) (@INC contains: /opt/anaconda3/lib/site_perl/5.26.2/darwin-thread-multi-2level /opt/anaconda3/lib/site_perl/5.26.2 /opt/anaconda3/lib/5.26.2/darwin-thread-multi-2level /opt/anaconda3/lib/5.26.2 .) at asv_taxonomy_processing_figureOuts.pl line 4.
 BEGIN failed--compilation aborted at asv_taxonomy_processing_figureOuts.pl line 4.`.
 Tried `sudo cpan List::MoreUtils` to install MoreUtils.
 Hopefully worked...

 - Tried installing MoreUtils with conda from [here](https://anaconda.org/bioconda/perl-list-moreutils), with `conda install bioconda::perl-list-moreutils
 `

+**EDIT 2, 7/22/24**
+also tried `sudo cpan List::Util` and installed but didn't help with error in merge_taxonomy.pl

 ## Configuration files
 Start messing with config files `01_config_file-txt`, `02_figure_config_file.txt`, and `03_sample_metadata.txt`.
 I already had played around a little bit with dada2 parameters from analyzing the 2023 data.
 For now just using 2021 elas02 metadata file modified from what Libby sent me.